frenck/spook/documentation/disclaimers.md

 **Spook is not supported by the Home Assistant project.**
 :::

-This custom integration is provided as-is, without any warranty or support.
-If you experience issues with this integration, or as a result of this integration, please go cry a lot on your own.
+This custom integration is provided as-is, without any warranty.

 _#SorryNotSorry_